zlatnaspirala/visual-ts-game-engine/readme.md

   /**
    * @description This is main coordinary types of positions
    * Can be "diametric-fullscreen" or "frame".
+   *  - diametric-fullscreen is simple fullscreen canvas element.
+   *  - frame keeps aspect ratio in any aspect.
    * @property drawReference
    * @type  string
    */